 - 3,4 Evans, Walker, Thopson, Jerry L., Walker Evans at Work – with an essay by Jerry Thompson(Icon (Harpe), 1994)

-- The book was compiled and edited by John T. Hill who was the executor of Evan’s estate.
-The book takes its readers though Walker’s life and examines his working methods.
+- The book was compiled and edited by John T. Hill, who was the executor of Evan’s estate.
+The book takes its readers through Walker’s life and examines his working methods.

 - 5,6,8 Hambourg, Marie; Rosenheim, Jeff; Eklund, Duglas; Fineman, Mia, Walker Evans (The Metropolitan Museum of Art, New York in association with Princeton University Press, 2000)